Acting Provost and Executive Vice President

-Patrick C. Phillips is the provost and senior vice president of the University of Oregon.
-As chief academic officer, Phillips serves as steward of the university’s academic mission, working with faculty and staff members, students, and other stakeholders to ensure the university maintains the highest-possible quality of scholarly activity and educational programs.
+Janet Woodruff-Borden is the acting provost and executive vice president of the University of Oregon.
+As chief academic officer, she serves as the steward of the university’s academic mission, working with faculty and staff members, students, deans, and other stakeholders to ensure the university maintains the highest quality of scholarly activity and educational programs.

 The provost reports to the president of the university and, in his absence, acts on behalf of the president.
 As chief academic officer, the provost serves as the spokesperson for academic matters at the university.